 Below the 90 million barrel threshold, oil prices fall because supply will generally exceed demand (modulo games played by OPEC, Hugo Chavez, and speculators).
 In that environment, biofuels have to compete against the scale of the petroleum markets, and margins on biofuels get squeezed as the price of oil falls.
 However, above the 90 million per day threshold, prices start to rise rapidly (perhaps contributing to the recent spike, in addition to the actions of speculators).
 In that environment, biofuels are competing not with petroleum, but with other biofuels.
 What I mean is that large-scale biofuels operations may have an advantage when oil prices are low because large-scale producers -- particularly those making first-generation biofuels, like corn-based ethanol, that require lots of energy input -- can eke out a bit more margin through surface to volume issues and thermodynamics.
 But as prices rise, both the energy to make those fuels and the energy to move those fuels to market get more expensive.
 When the price of oil is high, smaller scale producers -- particularly those with lower capital requirements, as might come with direct production of fuels in microbes -- gain an advantage because they can be more flexible and have lower transportation costs (being closer to the consumer).
 In this price-volume regime, petroleum production is maxed out and small scale biofuels producers are competing against other biofuels producers since they are the only source of additional supply (for materials, as well as fuels).

 This is getting a bit far from Moore's Law -- the section heading does contain the phrase "meandering thoughts" -- I'll try to bring it back.
 Whatever the origin of the trends, biological technologies appear to be the same sort of exponential driver for the economy as are semiconductors.
 Chips, software, DNA sequencing and synthesis: all are infrastructure that contribute to increases in productivity and capability further along the value chain in the economy.
 The cost of production for chips (especially the capital required for a fab) is rising.
-The cost of production for biology is falling (even if that progress is uneven, as I observed in the post about Codon Devices).
-It is generally becoming harder to participate in the chip business, and it is generally becoming easier to participate in the biology business.
+The cost of production for biology is falling (even if that progress is uneven, as I observed in the post about Codon Devices).&nb sp; It is generally becoming harder to participate in the chip business, and it is generally becoming easier to participate in the biology business.
 Paraphrasing Carver Mead, Moore's Law became an organizing principal of an industry, and a driver of our economy, through human behavior rather than through technological predestination.
 Biology, too, will only become a truly powerful and influential technology through human choices to develop and deploy that technology.
 But access to both design tools and working systems will be much more distributed in biology than in hardware.
 It is another matter whether we can learn to use synthetic biological systems to improve the human condition to the extent we have through relying on Moore's Law.